kintone-labs/kintone-ui-component/CONTRIBUTING.md

 ```

 ### Unit Test
+Unit test confirm DOM is correct and that if necessary throw error.
 ```sh
 % cd kintone-ui-component
 % npm run test
 ```

 ### Storybook
+Storybook Controls gives you a graphical UI to interact with a component's arguments dynamically, without needing to code.
+It creates an addon panel next to your component examples ("stories"), so you can edit them live.
 ```sh
 % cd kintone-ui-component
 % npm run storybook